jbroadway/php-dbal-bench/README.md

 I ran the tests on an iMac with 3.06 GHz Intel Core 2 Duo with 8 GB RAM running PHP 5.3.10 with APC enabled and Apache 2.2.21.
-Here are the numbers and charts of the execution time and memory usage breakdown:
+Here are the numbers and charts of the execution time and memory usage breakdown (click each graphic to view it in full size):

 ![PHP Database Library Benchmarks - Numbers](https://raw.github.com/jbroadway/php-dbal-bench/master/results/php-dbal-benchmarks-numbers.png)